 Qualified services animals are allowed throughout the preserve and in all preserve facilities.

 At Independence Grove, 7.5 miles of walking trails circle the lake and run through scenic natural areas.
-Roughly 6.4 miles are available for biking, 3.8 miles for in-line skating, and 0.6 miles for cross-country skiing.
+Roughly 6.4 miles are available for biking and 3.8 miles for in-line skating.
 Trails here also connect to neighboring communities and provide walk-in access to the preserve.

 The preserve’s Lakeside Trail and a short section of the Des Plaines River Trail (DPRT) have gravel surfaces.
 The Overlook Trail and the South Bay Trail Loop have paved surfaces.
 The North Bay Trail Loop has a combination of paved and gravel surfaces.

-Relax outdoors at our summer concert music series in the Millennia Plaza overlooking the lake.
+Relax outdoors at our Concerts in the Plaza summer concert music series in the Millennia Plaza overlooking the lake.
 Pack a picnic or buy dinner and beverages at the café.
 Enjoy a variety of musical genres by bands playing originals and classics.
 Pack a picnic or buy dinner at the café.
 Stop by the Beer Garden on concert nights for craft brews and scenic views.

 Marina, Boat & Bike Rentals